 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.
 Manuscripts must only be blind peer-reviewed by one journal at a time.

 Proper acknowledgment of the work of others must always be given.
 Authors should cite publications that have been influential in determining the nature of the reported work.

 Authorship should be restricted to those who have made a significant contribution to the conception, execution, design, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
 Where others participated in certain substantial aspects of the research project, they should be acknowledged or listed as contributors.
 The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included in the paper and that all co-authors have seen and approved the final version of the article and agreed to its submission for publication.

 Authors should disclose in the manuscript any financial or other substantive conflicts of interest that might be construed to influence the results or interpretation of the manuscript.
 All sources of financial support for the project should be disclosed.

 Fundamental Errors in Published Works

-When an author realizes a significant inaccuracy or error in the published work, it is the author’s responsibility to swiftly notify the publisher and cooperate with Gnosi Journal editorial team to retract or correct the article.
+When an author realises a significant inaccuracy or error in the published work, it is the author’s responsibility to swiftly notify the publisher and cooperate with the Gnosi Journal editorial team to retract or correct the article.